What Is a Letter of Demand? (And Why It's the First Step to Getting Paid)

 They pay.
 The most common outcome.
 Most people who owe money aren't criminals.
 They're just avoiding an uncomfortable situation.
 A formal letter with a deadline forces them to deal with it.
 You get your money.
 Done.

 They ignore it.
 This is when you file in small claims court.
 Your demand letter becomes your first piece of evidence.
-It shows the judge you were reasonable, you communicated clearly, and you gave them every opportunity to resolve it.
+It shows the judge you were reasonable, you communicated clearly, and you gave them every chance to resolve it.
 Judges respect that.

 How Much Does It Cost to Send One?